Cora (?)

 Ellen Russell was the daughter of James Russell.2 She married Charles Alexander Yorke, 8th Earl of Hardwicke, son of John Manners Yorke, 7th Earl of Hardwicke and Edith Mary Oswald, on 27 April 1911.1 She and Charles Alexander Yorke, 8th Earl of Hardwicke were divorced in 1927.
 She died on 16 February 1968.1

-As a result of her marriage, Ellen Russell was styled as Countess of Hardwicke on 27 April 1911.
 From 27 April 1911, her married name became Yorke.
-She was invested as a Commander, Order of the British Empire (C.B.E.) in 1918.1
+After her marriage, Ellen Russell was styled as Countess of Hardwicke on 27 April 1911.
+She was appointed Commander, Order of the British Empire (C.B.E.) in 1918.1

 Child of Ellen Russell and Charles Alexander Yorke, 8th Earl of Hardwicke